alexferrari88/GoHN/README.md

 ## Features 🚀

-- Get the top stories
-- Get the new stories
-- Get the best stories
-- Get the ask stories
-- Get the show stories
-- Get the job stories
+- Get the top/new/best/ask/show/job stories
 - Retrieve all comments for a story using goroutines to speed up the process
 - Apply filters to retrieved items (stories, comments)
+- Can be used with a custom http client (for instance, to use a proxy)

 ## Usage 💻